betaflight/betaflight/docs/PID tuning.md

 ## PID controllers

-INAV has a single built-in PID controllers.
+INAV has a single built-in PID controller.
 The PID controller scaling means that Betaflight PIDs should be comparable.

 Note that very old INAV versions had more  PID controllers.
+These have been removed.

 ## RC rate, Pitch and Roll Rates (P/R rate before they were separated), and Yaw rate